shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 There are 2 ways to achieve this:

 - 1) Directly modify the extension code - new extension will **not** get the future updates
-- 2) Extend the extension part - new extension will get the future updates
+- 2) Extend the extension - new extension will get the future updates

 In both ways, a new extension is created.